Make-School-Courses/BEW-1.3-Server-Side-Architectures-and-Frameworks/README.md

 ## Course Description

-In this course we will get into the real meat and potatoes of web development.
-We will build directly upon the Resourceful and RESTful patterns we learned last class and multiply them by building a clone of Reddit.
-As we multiply and associate our resources we will learn how to manage and cope with greater and greater complexity in our code while consistently keeping the user's experience in mind.
-Finally we will look at two ways to authenticate users and learn how to implement both.
+In this course, students build on knowledge of Resourceful and RESTful patterns and dive deep into the Node and Express ecosystems.
+Students learn how to manage greater scope and complexity in their code while consistently keeping the user's experience in mind through implementing a clone of the popular website, Reddit.
+The course will also cover the procedures required to authenticate and authorize web application users

 ## Course Specifics